MasterCloudApps-Projects/QuarkusMutiny_vs_ReactorSpring/comparative/reactive/websockets/spring/README.md

 ## Testing 🔍

 The project provides user interface to [try it](http://localhost:8080).
-You can open some tabs in your browser, connect with different names and send some messages to see how it works
+You can open some tabs in your browser, connect with different names and you will see how many users are connected in that moment.